dnv-opensource/farn/README.md

 farn provides both an API for use inside Python as well as a CLI for shell execution of core functions.

-Reading a farnDict file and creating the resulting case folder structure is accomplished in one line of code:
+Reading a farnDict file and creating the corresponding case folder structure is accomplished in one line of code:
 ~~~py
 from farn.farn import run_farn